 Rebates and incentives — Many utilities in Colorado, like Xcel, will give you a rebate of $600 – $800 for installing a heat pump water heater.
 There are often local incentives as well.
 Residents of Boulder, if replacing a natural gas tank, can receive hundreds of dollars of additional incentives.
 Same for Denver residents.
 The new Inflation Reduction Act (IRA), will offer significant rebates and tax credits for heat pump water heaters.
 Get in touch to see what rebates might be available in your area.

 More expensive upfront cost — If you live in a place that doesn’t offer incentives for heat pump water heaters, it will likely cost more upfront.
 That’s because units are often more expensive than electric water heaters and tankless water heaters and the installation is more complex.
 In other words, it takes the plumber longer.
 However, with rebates and the right partner, the total cost of ownership can often be lower.
-Operating costs of a hybrid heat pump water heater in Colorado are significantly lower.
+Operating costs of a hybrid heat pump water heater are significantly lower.

 Some background noise — The heat pump does create a bit of noise when it runs.
 But if you install it in the right place, this shouldn’t be a problem.